lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a field.
 The first column gives the function's name.
 The second and third columns outlines the compression/decompression behavior.

-Compression is done in the rule order and send in that order in the compressed message.
-The receiver must be able to find the size of each compressed field which can be given by the rule or send with the data.
+Compression is done in the rule order and compressed values are sent in that order in the compressed message.
+The receiver must be able to find the size of each compressed field which can be given by the rule or send with the compressed header.

 ## not-sent CDF